cutthroat78/Leaving-Cert-Notes/subjects/french/oral-exam.md

 ---

-## The rest of this page is from an older booklet that Paul gave us before the current booklet we are using
+## The rest of this page is from an older booklet that the teacher gave us before the current booklet we are using

 ## Script